Judaism and peace: Shalom

+Place names

-The name of the city of Jerusalem, Yerushalayim in Hebrew is made up of two words with "-shalayim" i.e. "-salem" denoting the concept of "peace", with "Yeru-" i.e. "Jeru-" denoting "fear [of God]" as a combined word.
+The name of the city of Jerusalem, Yerushalayim in Hebrew is said to be made up of two words with "-shalayim" i.e. "-salem" denoting the concept of "peace", with "Yeru-" i.e. "Jeru-" denoting "fear [of God]" as a combined word.
 This Midrashic explanation of the name relates it to the yir'eh from the name Adonai-yir'eh ("The Lord sees", Vulgate Latin Dominus videt) given to Moriah by Abraham and the name Salem.
-Other midrashim say that Jerusalem means "City of Peace",Shalom.
+Other midrashim say that Jerusalem means "City of Peace".